ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 #### cd

-We have got everything about the current directory.
-Now we can change it.
+You have got everything about the current directory.
+Now you can change it.
 Suppose that you are looking for the Bash documentation.
 You can find it in the `/usr` system directory.
 Installed applications stores their non-executable files there.
 Call the `cd` command to go to the `/usr` path.
 Do it this way:
 {line-numbers: false, format: Bash}
 ```
 cd /usr